alyssa/color-palette/README.md

 * The color palette considers hex, rgb, rgba and english word colors (ex. red, green, blue).
 * All colors are translated to hex just for consistency.
 * This script ignores opacity.
-* script sees #fff and #ffffff as two different colors.
-(Translating #fff to #ffffff is a no brainer, but thing's get trickier when you have something like #ff0 that translates to #ffff00.
-If you have any insight on how to translate this correctly, feel free to start your own branch and contribute.)